phonopy/phono3py/doc/command-options.rst

 ``--bi``
 ~~~~~~~~

 Specify band indices.
-Imaginary part of self energy is calculated when
-``--lw`` is not specified.
-The output file name is like
+The output file name will be, e.g.,
 ``gammas-mxxxxxx-gxx-bx.dat`` where ``bxbx...`` shows the band indices
 used to be averaged.
 The calculated values at indices separated by
 space are averaged, and those separated by comma are separately